CruiseKit is available now.

 MyCrew check-ins are built for quick signals like on ship, at dinner, heading back, or meeting soon, so the group can understand the day without a long message thread.

-Status updates sit beside ship time, port time, daily plans, and itinerary context instead of living in a generic notes app.
+Status updates sit beside device time, port-local time, ship-time verification, daily plans, and itinerary context instead of living in a generic notes app.

 Groups can keep return plans, meetup timing, and port-day movement easier to scan while still verifying official ship instructions before final decisions.

-The check-in story is part of a broader cruise-day workflow: status, schedule, timing, spending, and itinerary context in one app surface.
+The check-in story is part of a broader cruise-day workflow: remote setup, status, schedule, timing, spending, and itinerary context in one app surface.

 Group updates make more sense when the day's timing and plans are visible too.